About Carolyn Brigit Flynn

 As a teacher, she provides a powerful container for writers to generate new work from the depth of the soul, and to edit and complete their writing for a broad audience.

-Carolyn’s poetry collection, Communion: In Praise of the Sacred Earth, was published by White Cloud Press in April 2014.
-She is the editor of Sisters Singing: Blessings, Prayers, Art, Songs, Poetry and Sacred Stories by Women, and The New Story: Creation Myths for Our Times.
-Her poems and essays have appeared in literary journals and anthologies nationwide, including Calyx: A Journal of Art and Literature by Women, The Pedestal Magazine, Porter Gulch Review, Black Buzzard Review, Intimate Kisses: The Poetry of Sexual Pleasure, Inside Grief: Death, Loss and Bereavement and New to North America.
+Carolyn’s poetry collection, Communion: In Praise of the Sacred Earth, was published by White Cloud Press.
+She is the editor of Sacred Stone, Sacred Water: Women Writers and Artists Encounter Ireland, which emerged from her 2016 tour and writing retreat in Ireland.
+She also edited the popular anthology Sisters Singing: Blessings, Prayers, Art, Songs, Poetry and Sacred Stories by Women, and The New Story: Creation Myths for Our Times.
+She is currently completing a memoir/history of Ireland, The Light of Ordinary Days.

 Her poems and essays have appeared in many journals, including Catamaran Literary Reader, Kosmos: Journal for Global Transformation, Dark Matter: Women Witnessing, Phren-Z, Porter Gulch Review, Calyx: A Journal of Art and Literature by Women, The Pedestal Magazine, Monterey Poetry Review, Black Buzzard Review, and the anthologies Second Wind: Words and Art of Hope and Resilience, Pandemic Corona, Death: Deep Reflections, Sacred Earth: Dreaming the Future, Intimate Kisses: The Poetry of Sexual Pleasure, Inside Grief: Death, Loss and Bereavement and New to North America: Writing by U.S. Immigrants, Their Children and Grandchildren.